Children and Behavioural Problems

 Who do I see?

 Rather than simply attempt to mask or cover up such behavioural symptoms with drugs such as Ritalin or Strattera (which a black box warning was recently placed on advising consumers it causes suicidal tendencies), Therapies like Kinesiology for kids seeks to diffuse and resolve the stressors creating Brain Dis-Integration so children are no longer being triggered to behave in such destructive ways.

-At Vital Chi we use team of experts to help get your child as happy and healthy as possible.
+At Melbourne Wellness we use team of experts to help get your child as happy and healthy as possible.

 Our practitioners have successful experience working with a variety of young children who have struggled with behavioural problems.